Why Your Restaurant Isn’t on Google Maps? And How to Fix It Fast

 • Café

-This is one of the most common problems I see in hospitality profiles.
+This is one of the most common issues I see in hospitality profiles.

-Sometimes Google suspends a profile if something looks unusual.
+Sometimes Google suspends a profile if something looks unusual or inconsistent.

 Common reasons include: